 Civil procedures are also public.
 However, article 34 of the Civil Procedure Code establishes the right of the parties to ask for the confidentiality of part or the entirety of the procedure upon justified reasons.
-Most of these requests are denied.
+Most of these requests are denied, but in cases of defective pharmaceuticals that may involve sensitive information, courts may be more prone to grant them.